Rules & Regulations

 This could be the most important reading you do before arriving in Black Rock City.

-Law Enforcement Rangers with the Bureau of Land Management typically wear tan pants and short-sleeved shirts with this logo on their sleeves.
+Several public agencies are on site to help enforce local and state laws.
+The Bureau of Land Management (BLM) Rangers typically wear tan pants and short-sleeved shirts with this logo on their sleeves.
 They patrol throughout Black Rock City and the surrounding Black Rock Desert.

 Public & Private: Your Right To Privacy